George Pell: Who is the cardinal convicted of sexual abuse?

-But his career has been dogged first by claims that he covered up child sexual abuse by priests, and then later that he was himself an abuser.
-He has always strongly denied any wrongdoing.
+But his career has been dogged first by claims that he covered up child sexual abuse by priests, and then later that he himself was an abuser.
+He has always denied any wrongdoing, but has been jailed for six year years after being found guilty of abusing two boys in 1996.

 His early education was at Loreto Convent and later at St Patrick's College where he excelled in sports, particularly Australian Rules football.